golangci/golangci-lint/docs/content/docs/contributing/workflow.md

 Add your new or updated parameters to [.golangci.next.reference.yml](https://github.com/golangci/golangci-lint/blob/HEAD/.golangci.next.reference.yml) so they will be shown in the docs

+## Create a discussion

+You must create a discussion **before** opening a pull request.

+There is a dedicated category for new linters: [New Linter Proposals](https://github.com/golangci/golangci-lint/discussions/categories/new-linter-proposals).

 ## Submit a pull request

+Once the maintainers have approved your linter proposal in the discussion.

 Push your branch to your golangci-lint fork and open a pull request against the `main` branch.